 - If the child has a valid British passport or certificate of registration as a British citizen, that is usually sufficient evidence that they are a British citizen.
-If the child does not have either of these but appears to have British citizenship (for example because one of their parents was British or 'settled'12 in the UK before the child's birth in the UK), the local authority should inform them how to apply for a British passport, pay for the passport application if they cannot afford it, and refer them for specialist legal advice if needed. - If the child does not have a British passport or certificate of registration and it is unclear whether they are a British citizen, they should be actively referred for specialist legal advice.
+If the child does not have either of these but appears to have British citizenship (for example because one of their parents was British or 'settled' in the UK before the child's birth in the UK), the local authority should inform them how to apply for a British passport, pay for the passport application if they cannot afford it, and refer them for specialist legal advice if needed. - If the child does not have a British passport or certificate of registration and it is unclear whether they are a British citizen, they should be actively referred for specialist legal advice.
 Active referral means ensuring that the legal adviser has specialist knowledge of children's citizenship applications and the capacity to assist the child. - Some children or parents may not be aware that a child does not have any nationality, because they assume that the child acquired a parent's nationality or British nationality at birth, but this has not occurred.
-Such children may have an entitlement to British nationality under provisions for stateless children, or they may be eligible for leave to remain in the UK as stateless persons.13 - Our flowchart [coming soon] may help local authorities approach these issues.
-More information about children's eligibility for British citizenship is available in this summary.
+Such children may have an entitlement to British nationality under provisions for stateless children, or they may be eligible for leave to remain in the UK as stateless persons.13 - Our flowchart may help local authorities approach these issues.
+More information about children's eligibility for British citizenship is available in this summary. - 11.
+See Section 84(1) of the Immigration and Asylum Act 1999. - 12.
+'Settled' in this context means indefinite leave to remain, permanent residence, or EU settled status. - 13.
+See European Network on Statelessness, Invisible Kids: Childhood Statelessness in the UK (July 2021).